BryanSchuetz/pandr/README.md

 > "That _can't_ work, too easy. [it works]"
 > <cite>--me, everytime I'm building a template in liquid.</cite>

-You can grab a copy of this template [here](https://github.com/BryanSchuetz/frameleafs).
-To use it as is, just upload it to your theme folder in Siteleaf, and then follow the Site Setup directions below.

 The layout uses a heavily modified grid from the [Frameless](http://framelessgrid.com) anti framework.